Unidata/MetPy/CONTRIBUTING.md

 helping you finalize your pull requests.

 We love contributions from community members, just like you!
-There are many ways to contribute, from writing tutorial or example Jupyter notebooks, improvements to the documentation, submitting bug report and feature requests, or even writing code which can be incorporated into MetPy for everyone to use.
+There are many ways to contribute, from writing tutorials or examples, improvements to the documentation, submitting bug report and feature requests, or even writing code which can be incorporated into MetPy for everyone to use.
 If you get stuck at any point you can create an [issue on GitHub](https://github.com/Unidata/MetPy/issues)